MartinPankraz/sap-hacker-in-a-day/student/README.md

 > [!TIP]
 > Keep a bookmark to this repository to support you in your journey.

-## Legend

-We'll have some notes for you as you go:
+## We'll have some notes for you as you go

 > [!TIP]
-> A tip will provide with some further information and insights.
+> A tip will provide with some insights to make your journey easier.

+> [!NOTE]
+> Provide some additional information or context to the current task.

 > [!IMPORTANT]
-> An 'Important' box will will provide some instructions for this tutorial.
+> An 'Important' box will will provide mandatory instructions to avoid pitfalls.

 ## Lab prerequisites

 > [!IMPORTANT]
-> **A machine (virtual or physical) with local admin rights** is mandatory to download, install and run the required software.
+> A machine (virtual or physical) with **local admin rights** is mandatory to download, install and run the required software.

 - **Azure Subscription**: If you don't have an Azure subscription, create a [free account](https://azure.microsoft.com/free/).
 - **Setup a phishing simulation tool** of your choice.
 Following screenshots and video references refer to Evilginx3.
 - **A phishing target**: This could be a test account and sandbox system that has a web experience with your Identity Provider (IdP) configured for login.
-We will use a sample SAP system and Microsoft Entra ID for this tutorial.
+We will use a sample [SAP system and Microsoft Entra ID](https://learn.microsoft.com/entra/identity/saas-apps/sap-netweaver-tutorial) for this tutorial.
 - **A Sentinel for SAP instance**: Learn more about the free trial [here](https://azure.microsoft.com/pricing/offers/microsoft-sentinel-sap-promo/).
 - **An SAP instance connected to Sentinel for SAP**: Learn more about how to onboard [here](https://learn.microsoft.com/azure/sentinel/sap/deployment-overview).